jdandrade/SnapISCTE-C-ComunicationNetwork/README.md

 Text based comunication (kind of like a text only SnapChat) between users using C - fork/msg/sem/shm.

-Client - Server relation.
+Client - Server Application.
 Being src/snapiscte.c the server and src/snapclient.c the client.

 ### How to run